Happily Ever After - Chapter 1

 At the bottom a long hallway stretches in front of us with a single door at the far end.

 To my left is an unadorned wall in the same sea-green hue.
 To my right is a wall of glass stretching the length of the hall.
-“Oh, a patio must be there.”
-I surmise.
+“A patio must be on the other side.”
 But as my eyes adjust to the light, an ocean water aquarium comes into view.

 “Oh my god, Colt.
 What is this?”